 Common Mistakes (And How to Avoid Them)

-The problem: You select United in January, but then book all your flights on Delta for a work project in March.
-Your Delta baggage fees won't be reimbursed.
+The problem: You select United in January, then book all your Q1 flights on Delta for a work project.
+Delta baggage fees won't be reimbursed.

-The solution: Review your calendar before selecting.
-If your travel plans are uncertain in January, choose the airline where you have the most frequent travel history.
+The fix: Review your full calendar before selecting.
+If plans are uncertain, choose the airline with your strongest historical travel frequency.

 Mistake #2: Letting Credits Expire

-The problem: You use $120 of your credit throughout the year, but forget about the remaining $80.
-On December 31st, that $80 vanishes.
+The problem: You use $120 of your credit throughout the year, then forget about the remaining $80.
+On December 31st, it's gone.

-The solution: Set a calendar reminder for December 1st to review your credit usage.
-If you have remaining value, make strategic purchases that month.
+The fix: Set a December 1st calendar reminder to review your balance.
+If you have remaining value, make strategic purchases that month before the deadline.

 Mistake #3: Buying Non-Qualifying Items

-The problem: You purchase an upgrade to first class using miles plus a cash co-pay, expecting the cash portion to be reimbursed.
-It isn't—cabin upgrades don't qualify.
+The problem: You purchase a first-class upgrade using miles plus a cash co-pay, expecting reimbursement.
+Cabin upgrades don't qualify.

-The solution: Stick to the confirmed qualifying categories: baggage, seat selection, lounge access, and inflight purchases.
-When in doubt, check online forums for recent data points about what's triggering credits.
+The fix: Stick to the confirmed eligible categories: baggage, seat selection, lounge access, and inflight purchases.
+When unsure, check recent cardmember forum reports before making the purchase.

 Mistake #4: Not Tracking Credit Posts